+As the valence band has a nonuniform real-space density distribution, we normalize the delta potential by the local density of the completely filled valence band $\expval{n(\vb*r_i)}_{\text{full}}$.
+Consequently, the impurity strength $V_{\text{imp}}$ has the dimension of energy.
+The explicit forms of the projected Hamiltonian are given in the SM~\cite{supplement}.

-\lettersection{Mechanism for the crossover} We now explain the mechanism for the crossover from the Fermi liquid (FL) to the FCI state at finite temperatures.
-Specifically, we consider the filling factor of the system to be around $1/3$.
-If we denote the system size as $N$ and the particle number as $n_e$, then $n_e \lessapprox N/3$.
-At zero temperature and in the absence of impurities, this model is known to be an FCI at $1/3$ filling~\cite{Regnault2011,Sheng2011}.
-However, introducing impurities can cause a transition from an FCI to a metallic state~\cite{Yang2012}.
-This transition occurs because some particles become trapped in impurity orbitals, reducing the number of ``active'' particles in the flat band that can form the FCI state.
-For a strong impurity potential, the number of active particles in the flat band at zero temperature is $n_e - N_\text{imp}$.
-While an FCI state is still stable when the filling factor slightly deviates from $1/3$, if there are too many impurities, $n_e - N_\text{imp}$ may fall below the threshold needed to maintain the FCI state.
+\lettersection{Mechanism for the crossover} We now explain the mechanism for the crossover from pinned hole-WCs to FCI states at finite temperatures.
+Specifically, we consider the filling factor $\nu$ to be slightly greater than $2/3$, or equivalently, the hole-filling factor $\nu_h:=1-\nu$ to be slightly less than $1/3$.
+At zero temperature and in the absence of impurities, this model is known to be an FCI at $\nu_h=1/3$~\cite{Wang2021}.
+However, impurities with an energy $E_\text{imp}>0$$V_\text{imp}>0$ trap holes, reducing the number of ``active'' holes in the flat band that can form the FCI state.
+For a strong impurity potential, the number of active particles in the flat band at zero temperature is $n_h - N_\text{imp}$, where $n_h=N-n_e$ denotes the total number of holes, and $N$ is the system size.
+While an FCI state is still stable when the hole-filling factor slightly deviates from $1/3$, if there are too many impurities, $n_h - N_\text{imp}$ may fall below the threshold needed to maintain the FCI state.
+Particularly, the long-range interaction tends to produce a hole-WC pinned by impurities at low hole fillings, and as the hole-WC does not contribute to the conductivity, the Hall conductivity is identical to that of a completely filled topological band, leading to the IQAH effect.
 The situation changes at finite temperatures, however.
-Now thermal excitations from the impurity orbitals to the flat band are possible if they lower the system's total free energy.
-These excited particles can increase the number of active particles in the flat band above the threshold, potentially restoring the FCI state.
+Thermal excitations from the impurity orbitals to the flat band are now possible if they lower the system's total free energy.
+These excited holes can increase the number of active holes in the flat band above the threshold, potentially restoring the FCI state.